acoli-repo/AURIS/guidelines/draft/D-discourse-structure/discourse.md

 > Note that these guidelines are partially based on the Penn Discourse Treebank, which also accounts for intrasentential discourse relations.
 We thus still include examples of intrasentential relations in the definition of discourse relations.
 In the future, these are to be replaced by real-world intersentential corpus examples.

 The Goal of the annotation is to annotate every sentence with one **discourse relation**.
+(If the first sentence of a text excerpt relates to a context that is not part of the file, it may be left unannotated.)
 It is neither required nor expected that the annotation of discourse relations leads to a tree structure.
 The refer to the sentence that is annotated as the **utterance**, the sentence that it is linked to by the discourse relation as the **(contextual) anchor**.
 If a discourse relation is indicated by an explicit discourse marker, this is syntactically integrated with the utterance.
 Accordingly, the applicability of a discourse relation can be tested by means of a paraphrase or substitution test where a diagnostic discourse marker is inserted: If the insertion of a diagnostic discourse marker does not change the meaning of the utterance in its context, the corresponding discourse relation can be annotated.
 A list of diagnostic markers is provided in an appendix.

+> Note: The marker insertion test should be done in the original context.
+If no viable marker can be found, however, this may be because the content between utterance and anchor obfuscates the relationship.
+In this case, it is admitted to test for discourse markers that would be felicituous in case the utterance would immediately follow its anchor.

 The order of anchor and utterance is flexible, but in many cases, the anchor precedes the utterance.
 For implicit discourse markers, the anchor should generally precede the utterance, explicit discourse can be used by the speaker to underline that the anchor follows the utterance.
 A notable special case is the first part of a paired discourse marker, such as *On the one hand ... .
 On the other hand ...*.
 Here, the first utterance, marked with *on the one hand*, takes the second as its anchor, whereas the second takes the first as its anchor.
 If an utterance carries more than one explicit discourse marker, we annotate the first discourse marker, only.